kavyamalgi/snowflake-cortex-agent/README.md

   Because the configuration is UI-driven, there is no standalone SQL file for the agent setup.
 Instead, the semantic model (`semantic/BOOKS_SEMANTIC_VIEW.yaml`) and Python client (`src/cortex_search_client.py`) demonstrate how the agent is powered under the hood.

+## Demo Screenshots
+Screenshots of the Cortex Search service, Analyst queries, and results are available in the `screenshots/` folder.

 ## What This Demonstrates
 - Cloud AI Engineering
 - RAG-style retrieval inside Snowflake